Bug Bounty seen as a video game

 I love the concept of Flow, it's when you can be fully focused on something and don't be distracted.
 And it can be achieved when you are working on something challenging and you need a good amount of skills :

-The Flow Concept
+The Flow concept

 And Bug Bounty works perfectly well for that.
 It can be hard to find good bugs and very challenging.
 You will need a good amount of abilities to find them, that's why you will be in a state of flow if you are looking at hard vulnerabilities.